oeway/rna-loc/docs/membraneDistance/memb-overview.md

 # Measure RNA distance distribution to different membranes

-Goal is to quantify the distance distribution of RNAs to different membranes and summarize this distribution in a histogram.
+Goal is to quantify the distance distribution of RNAs to different membranes.

 ## Test date
 You can download already processed test data from [**Dropbox**](https://www.dropbox.com/s/0sbsmbg5xlccamp/img1.zip?dl=0).
 The zip archive contains data following the naming conventions of the examples below.